-We have audited the financial report of Northern Victoria Finances Limited (the Company), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the financial report of Northern Victoria Finances Limited (the Company), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and comprehensive income for the year then ended, statement of cash flows, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion the accompanying financial report of Northern Victoria Finances Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Northern Victoria Finances Limited, is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the Company's financial position as at 30 June 2021 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001
+- (a) giving a true and fair view of the company's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.